cfwheels/cfwheels/wheels/docs/07 Contributing to Wheels/02 Documentation Guidelines.md

 declaration.
 For example, if a function returns either an object or a string, this may only be indicated in the source code as `returntype="any"`.
 Clearly address this ambiguity in the `hint` attribute.

-Here is an example of what the source code would look like for the [addRoute addRoute()] function declaration.
+Here is an example of what the source code would look like for the `addRoute()` function declaration.
 Notice that clear indentation and proper choice of single quotes for the `examples` attribute.